Blog

 Today, exposure to Agent Orange has been linked to a wide range of severe health conditions in Veterans.
 In many cases, even short-term exposure to the chemical can lead to the development of cancer, lung issues, and much more.

-Because of this, Agent Orange exposure often qualifies many Veterans for VA disability benefits without needing the disability to be service-connected.
-For example, many conditions are classified as presumptive conditions after Agent Orange exposure.
+Because of this, Agent Orange exposure often qualifies many Veterans for VA disability benefits without havinging to prove the connection between military service and the claimed condition.
+For example, many conditions are classified as “presumptive” due to Agent Orange exposure and are service connected because of the correlation.

-Veterans who may have been exposed to Agent Orange during their tours of service should contact a knowledgeable Veterans law attorney for more information.
+Veterans who may have been exposed to Agent Orange during service should contact a knowledgeable Veterans law attorney for more information.

 Connection Between Ischemic Heart Disease and Agent Orange

-In other words, exposure to Agent Orange could cause a Veteran to develop this condition even if they were not previously at risk of it.
+In other words, exposure to Agent Orange could cause a Veteran to develop this condition even if they were not previously at risk.

-Therefore, all Veterans who served in the below locations during the below timeframes — and who developed ischemic heart disease after this service — may be entitled to a service connection for disability benefits.
+Therefore, all Veterans who served in the following locations during the times specified — and who have developed ischemic heart disease — may be entitled to a service connection for disability benefits.

 • Any Veterans who served “boots on the ground” in Vietnam or who served on inland waterways, as well as “blue water” Navy Veterans who served in the same area, between the dates of January 9, 1962, and May 7, 1975.